LibertyDSNP/spec/pages/Graph/Overview.md

 #### Unfollow

-An "unfollow" is the act of publicly unfollowing a user (referenced as a (DSNP Identity)[/Identity/Overview]) which results in the removal of this DSNP Id from a user's social graph
+An "unfollow" is the act of publicly unfollowing a user (referenced as a (DSNP Identity)[/Identity/Overview]) which results in the removal of this DSNP Id from a user's social graph.

 ### Graph